giuliov/pipeline-your-pipelines/doc/3-Dockerfile.md

 ENTRYPOINT ["/bin/bash", "-c","/agent/start.sh"]
 ```

-This Dockerfile is different because we are fine with an existing Docker image and just the Linux agent to it.
+This Dockerfile is different because we are fine with an existing Docker image and just need to add the Linux agent to it.

 More notable is the `start.sh` script